RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

 Introduction
 ------------

-In this installation guide, we'll create an Invenio digital library instance using a multi-machine setup where separate services (such as the database server and the web server) run on separate dedicated machines.
+In this installation guide, we'll create an WEKO3 digital library instance using a multi-machine setup where separate services (such as the database server and the web server) run on separate dedicated machines.
 Such a multi-machine setup emulates to what one would typically use in production.
 (However, it is